jomjol/AI-on-the-edge-device-docs/docs/index.md

 # Welcome

-Welcome to the AI-on-the-edge-device!
+Welcome to the AI-on-the-edge-device project!

-This is the project documentation.
+This is the documentation.
 For the source code, please head to [github.com/jomjol/AI-on-the-edge-device](https://github.com/jomjol/AI-on-the-edge-device).

 Artificial intelligence based systems have been established in our every days live.
 Just think of speech or image recognition.
 Most of the systems relay on either powerful processors or a direct connection to the cloud for doing the calculations up there.
 With the increasing power of modern processors the AI systems are coming closer to the end user - which is usually called **edge computing**.
 Here this edge computing is brought into a practical oriented example, where a AI network is implemented on a ESP32 device so: **AI on the edge**.